hm-lang/core/proposals/README.md

     ;;[Index]: t

     # Returns the value at Array[Index] while resetting it to the default value.
-    # The reason we don't eject the element like we do with a map or a set is that
+    # The reason we don't eject the element like we do with a store or a set is that
     # we need to preserve the invariant that `Array[Index]!` followed by `!Array::[Index]`
     # should be true, and we don't want to depend on the next element in the array for
     # the follow-up condition, i.e., if we remove the value and pull every later value down.